Purpose Led

 All of Becketts

-Management Team
+Management Team 2024

-We first published our gender diversity information and our parity target at the end of Q3 2017 and, since then, the split has altered as we have recruited new staff to help with our growth, and we made some changes to our structure.
+We first published our gender diversity information and our parity target at the end of Q3 2017 and, since then, the split has changed as we have recruited new staff to help with our growth, and we made some changes to our structure.

 Diversity and Inclusion Initiatives